grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

-1. Ensure shuffle-sharding is enabled in the Mimir cluster
+1. Ensure shuffle-sharding is enabled in the Fire cluster
 1. Assuming shuffle-sharding is enabled, scaling up ingesters will lower the number of tenants per ingester.
 However, the effect of this change will be visible only after `-blocks-storage.tsdb.close-idle-tsdb-timeout` period so you may have to temporarily increase the limit

-### MimirDistributorReachingInflightPushRequestLimit
+### FireDistributorReachingInflightPushRequestLimit

 This alert fires when the `cortex_distributor_inflight_push_requests` per distributor instance limit is enabled and the actual number of in-flight push requests is approaching the set limit.
 Once the limit is reached, push requests to the distributor will fail (5xx) for new requests, while existing in-flight push requests will continue to succeed.

 In case of **emergency**:

 - If the actual number of in-flight push requests is very close to or already at the set limit, then you can increase the limit via CLI flag or config to gain some time
 - Increasing the limit will increase the number of in-flight push requests which will increase distributors' memory utilization.
-Please monitor the distributors' memory utilization via the `Mimir / Writes Resources` dashboard
+Please monitor the distributors' memory utilization via the `Fire / Writes Resources` dashboard

 How the limit is **configured**: